 Manufacturers are constantly fighting against adhesion problems.
-Surfaces not sticking and adhesives not working is the daily reality facing manufacturers looking to make high quality, reliable products.
-The daunting nature of the task to eliminate adhesion failure seems insurmountable and never-ending.
+Surfaces not sticking and adhesives not working is the daily reality facing manufacturers looking to make high-quality, reliable products.
+The daunting nature of the task of eliminating adhesion failure seems insurmountable and never-ending.

 Common Mistake 1: Not knowing your materials in the surface preparation process

 This is a common error made by manufacturers across every industry and discipline.
 A lack of understanding of the properties of a material that directly relate to how it will bond to another material is all too common.
 Often this is because of an intrinsic trust of suppliers who may not tell manufacturers everything they need to know about the material.
 Sometimes subtle changes can be made to a material that the supplier believes will not affect their clients but can end up having catastrophic consequences downstream.

 To remedy this mistake, manufacturers need to gain knowledge of the state of every material surface that comes into the production facility and seek expertise about what properties of a material have the highest impact on adhesion.